rocketlend/protocol/README.md

 ### Structs

 - `PoolParams` (per pool id)
-  - `lender: uint256`: identifier (non-negative integer) of the pool owner
   - `interestRate: uint8`: interest rate (APR) as a whole-number percentage
   - `endTime: uint256`: seconds after the Unix epoch when the loan ends

 - `PoolState` (per pool id)
+  - `lender: address`: the pool owner
   - `available: uint256`: amount of RPL available to be borrowed or returned to the lender
   - `borrowed: uint256`: amount of RPL currently borrowed
   - `allowance: uint256`: limit on how much RPL can be made available by transferring either borrowed RPL from another of the lender's pools, or interest from another of the lender's loans